BojanSof/chronnotate/README.md

 ![Chronnotate preview](images/prreview-simple.png)

-1. Load CSV file
+1. Load CSV file.
-2. Select the signals that you want to show during labeling from the list on the left side
+2. Select the signals that you want to show during labeling from the list on the left side.
-3. Add labels in the bottom
+3. Add labels in the bottom.
-4. Select label(s) from the list and add them by left mouse click and dragging on the main plot area
+4. Select label(s) from the list and add them by left mouse click and dragging on the main plot area.
+Remove by right click on the labels.

 The main plot can be scaled by holding the right mouse click and moving in x or y axis direction.
 Panning is possible by clickin on the third mouse button (mouse-wheel) and dragging in the plot area.